HIV/AIDS for Florida Healthcare Professionals

 - A 30-day supply of all HIV/AIDS-related medications that the inmate is taking prior to release under the protocols of the Department of Corrections and the treatment guidelines of the United States Department of Health and Human Services

-(FL Legislature, 2020a)
+(FL Legislature, 2023)

 Testing and Informed Consent in Florida

-One of the key components of Florida’s plan to eliminate HIV transmission and reduce HIV-related deaths is the implementation of routine HIV screening in healthcare settings and priority testing in non-healthcare settings.
+One of the key components of Florida’s plan to eliminate HIV transmission and reduce HIV-related deaths is the implementation of routine HIV screening in healthcare settings and priority testing in nonhealthcare settings.

 OBTAINING CONSENT